TEFMA Benchmark Survey FAQs

 TEFMA’s Business Partners and Affiliates are also identified as stakeholders.

-How long has TEFMA been undertaking management of the survey?
+How long has TEFMA been managing the survey?

 Who participates in the survey?

-Higher education institutions from Australia and New Zealand are the main participants in the survey, however Hong Kong and Fiji are also represented.
-In 2022, over 50 institutions took part in the survey, covering over 14,000,000 square metres of gross floor area (GFA).
+Higher education institutions from Australia and New Zealand are the main participants in the survey; Hong Kong and Fiji have previously been represented.

 Who manages the survey?

-The survey is managed by TEFMA’s Information Services Committee (ISC), supported by the TEFMA Secretariat and specialist consultants for data management submission, validation and publication through the online tools.
+The survey is managed by TEFMA’s Information and Knowledge Services Committee (IKSC), supported by the TEFMA Secretariat and the TEFMA Data Analyst for data management, submission, validation, and publication through the online tools.

 How is the survey undertaken?

 TEFMA begins the process by requesting each participating institution nominate a single point of contact to gather and input data.
 A programme for submission is provided to ensure survey dates are adhered to – this is also published on the TEFMA website.
 The nominee is given access to the Online Data Collection Tool – data is collected within each institution and approved by the Institutional Member (IM) prior to submission.
-Once the collection process is completed, data validation checks are undertaken by the TEFMA-appointed specialist consultants.
+Once the collection process is complete, the TEFMA Data Analyst undertakes data validation checks.
 The data is then published through the Online Benchmark Reporting Tool.

 What is the annual programme of data collection and publication?